Self-organized vegetation patterns promote persistence of plant-pollinator mutualisms under environmental stress

+where $\hat{G}(k)=\sin(k)/k$ is the Fourier transform of the top-hat kernel $G(x-x')$ and the subindex $(v,p)^*$ indicates that the population densities in the matrix are evaluated at the coexistence fixed point.
+The eigenvalues of this matrix are

-The conditions for a Turing instability are that the maximum of the largest eigenvalue must be positive for a non-zero wavenumber $\bm{k}_c\neq0$.
-The two parameters we have left free play a similar role in the pattern-formation instability, favoring the formation of spatial patterns as conditions for vegetation and pollinator growth worsen.
-When $\bar\mu$ is high and $\alpha$ is low, representing high mutualism and low intraspecific vegetation competition, the homogeneous distribution is stable and patterns do not form.
-However, as $\bar\mu$ decreases or $\alpha$ increases, mimicking worsening growth conditions, the system crosses a Turing instability, allowing self-organized patterns to form (Fig.\,\ref{fig:2}A).
-Eventually, if these two parameters continue to change in the direction of worsening growth conditions, the coexistence solution ceases to exist (Fig.\,\ref{fig:2}B).
+In general, the homogeneous state $(v,p)^*$ is unstable to heterogeneous perturbations if the maximum of the real part of the largest eigenvalue is positive at a non-zero wavenumber $k_c\neq0$.
+This instability causes periodic solutions to grow exponentially, leading to a spatial pattern once the nonlinearities saturate the growth.
+The two free parameters favor the formation of spatial patterns when their changes lead to worsening conditions for vegetation and pollinator growth.
+Consequently, when $\bar\mu$ is high and $\alpha$ is low, representing high mutualism and low intraspecific vegetation competition, the spatially uniform population distributions are stable and patterns do not form.
+However, as $\bar\mu$ decreases or $\alpha$ increases, the system crosses a Turing instability, allowing self-organized patterns to form (Fig.\,\ref{fig:2}A,\,B).
+Eventually, if these two parameters continue to change in the direction of worsening growth conditions, the system suffers an abrupt transition from the pattern state to the remaining homogeneous state: community collapse if $\bar{\beta}<0$ or pollinator-only survival if $0<\bar\beta<1$ (Fig.\,\ref{fig:2}B).
 Therefore, self-organized patterns emerge in response to worsening growth conditions, similarly to what happens in models that consider only vegetation spatial dynamics in arid and semi-arid systems \cite{martinez2013garcia}.